What is Close Protection - and When Do You Actually Need It?

 Someone around you becoming a target

 By the time you “feel” unsafe, the window for prevention may already be closing.
-Close Protection widens that window - giving you control again.
+Close Protection agencies widen that window - giving you control again.

 The role of a Close Protection Operative (CPO)